zhu-xlab/Copernicus-FM/Copernicus-Bench/README.md

 ## License

-This directory is licensed under the Apache License 2.0.
+This directory is licensed under the Apache License 2.0, with portions of third-party code licensed under the MIT License.
 See each dataset for its specific license.

 ## Citation